 The current AP MLD shall send an [M#346](#511)(#2017)(#3260)(#3458)(#3929)ST execution response with the status value set to SUCCESS to the non-AP MLD after the transfer of the context is completed(#530).
 The current AP MLD shall include the following in the ST execution response:

-[M#338] (#522)(#3590)The value of the DLDrainTime.
+[M#338] (#522)(#3590)The DLDrainTime.

 (#154)If separate MAC-SAP per AP MLD is used as described in 37.9.1 (General) and the target AP MLD has not initiated the DS mapping update for the non-AP MLD, the target AP MLD may initiate it for the non-AP MLD and unblock the IEEE 802.1X Controlled Port for general data traffic to pass between the non-AP MLD and the target AP MLD.

+If a per-AP MLD PTK is used, the target AP MLD shall not reset the PNs for either UL or DL.
+The PNs keep increasing monotonically when the non-AP MLD transitions to the target AP MLD even though the target AP MLD is using a new TK.

-The target AP MLD shall consider the SMD BSS transition execution has completed if the period of DLDrainTime has passed since the ST execution response or the non-AP MLD has indicated that the period of DLDrainTime is to be terminated early (i.e., the non-AP MLD has fully transitioned to the target AP MLD).
+The target AP MLD shall consider the SMD BSS transition execution has completed if the DLDrainTime has passed since the ST execution response or the non-AP MLD has indicated that the DLDrainTime is to be terminated early (i.e., the non-AP MLD has fully transitioned to the target AP MLD).

+(#2021)NOTE – The current AP MLD sets the DLDrainTime to a value sufficiently large for the non-AP MLD to receive DL data.
+Factors that might delay the process of retrieval of buffered downlink data include, for instance, increased path loss, non-AP unavailability due in part to uplink transmissions to target AP MLD, delay in DS mapping update, and medium congestion, DL data forwarding.

 [M#44] The non-AP MLD shall not transmit Class 3 frames to the target AP MLD until it has received the ST execution response from the current AP MLD.The non-AP MLD shall not exchange management frames with the current AP MLD once it has received a ST execution response.

 SMD BSS transition execution procedure via the target AP MLD [M#284]

-When a non-AP MLD uses SMD BSS transition to transition from its current AP MLD to a target AP MLD within an SMD through the target AP MLD, the non-AP MLD shall send an ST execution request to the target AP MLD (#3893) (TBD if the non-AP MLD shall stop sending UL data frames to its current AP MLD].
+When a non-AP MLD uses SMD BSS transition to transition from its current AP MLD to a target AP MLD within an SMD through the target AP MLD, the non-AP MLD shall send an ST execution request to the target AP MLD (#3893). (#531)The non-AP MLD shall stop sending Data frames to its current AP MLD.

 After the non-AP MLD transmits the ST execution request to the target AP MLD on one of the setup links with the target AP MLD, the non-AP STA corresponding to that link shall remain in the active state (PM=0) while the other non-AP STAs corresponding to the setup links remain in doze state of power save mode as described in 35.3.6.4 (Link reconfiguration to the setup links).